csc-training/hip-programming/streams/03-streams-asyncmemcpy/README.md

 The `.` at the end means that the file will be copied to the current directory.

 You can open the trace in either:
-- `chrome://tracing` (in chromium)
+- `chrome://tracing` (in Chromium)
 - https://ui.perfetto.dev

-In the timeline view, you should observe that the three kernels execute at overlapping times on the GPU.
+In the timeline view, you should observe that the three kernels execute at overlapping times on the GPU and memory copies to host can happen in each stream while computation in other kernels is ongoing.

+For this small example, performance differences may be minimal, but the execution timeline behavior becomes visible in the profiler.

 # Extra: Using pinned host memory